dineshpjava/DroneDeliverySystem/README.md

 •	The orders in the input file are placed on the current day starting at 12 am

-•	The total number hours required to serve the orders may be more than 16 hours which is 6am to 10pm
+•	The total number of hours required to serve the orders may be more than 16 hours which is 6am to 10pm

 •	Even though we have the complete order list, a drone can't serve an order at any point in time if the order is placed at future time.
 For example we can't serve order placed at 10am at 8am.